microchip-pic-avr-examples/avr128da48-phase-sequence-detection-of-ac-supply-mplab/README.md

 The demo uses an emulated three-phase AC supply to showcase the essential features of the application.
 To emulate the AC power supply three waveform clicks are used in the application.

-## Dashboard User Inputs and Output Indicators
+## Custom Dashboard:User Inputs and Output Indicators

 The Data Visualizer custom dashboard is customized for this application, user input and output elements are listed below: